Keisei Bus: Information

-Others
+Tickets

 IC Card Tokyo One-Day Pass

-This pass (Note: Available on PASMO and Suica IC cards.) provides passengers unlimited use of all Keisei Bus and Keisei Town Bus buses in Tokyo, including 金61 (Note: This connects Kanamachi Station with Yashio Station.) in Saitama, as well as Arakawa City and Sumida City community buses.
+This pass (Note: Available on PASMO and Suica IC cards.) provides passengers unlimited use of all Keisei Bus Tokyo buses in Tokyo, including 金61 (Note: This connects Kanamachi Station with Yashio Station.) in Saitama, as well as Arakawa City and Sumida City community buses.
 It is not valid for expressway and midnight bus routes.